HomeBlog

 Medication

 Some medications can help people who have pelvic floor issues.
-Your doctor might choose to recommend a medication based on your symptoms.
+Your doctor might choose to recommend medication based on your symptoms.
 Some common recommendations include a stool softener for people who have trouble going to the bathroom.
 Botox injections may help people with tight pelvic floor muscles relax more easily.
 However, I'd again like to emphasize that the necessity for any medication varies by patient.

 Dry Needling